Battle of the Field of Blood: Background

-Antioch and the other Crusader States were constantly at war with the Muslim states of Northern Syria and the Jazeerah, principally Aleppo and Mosul.
+The Principality of Antioch and the other Crusader states were constantly at war with the Muslim states of northern Syria and the Jazeerah, principally Aleppo and Mosul.
 When Ridwan of Aleppo died in 1113, there was a period of peace, at least for a few years.
-However, Roger of Salerno, who was ruling Antioch as regent for Bohemond II, did not take advantage of Ridwan's death; likewise, Baldwin II, count of Edessa, and Pons, count of Tripoli, looked after their own interests and did not ally with Roger against Aleppo.
-In 1115, Roger defeated a Seljuk Turkish invasion force led by Bursuq ibn Bursuq at the Battle of Sarmin.
+However, Roger of Salerno, who was ruling Antioch as regent for Bohemond II, did not take advantage of Ridwan's death; likewise, Baldwin II, Count of Edessa, and Pons, Count of Tripoli, looked after their own interests and did not ally with Roger against Aleppo.
+In 1115 Roger defeated a Seljuk Turkish invasion force led by Bursuq ibn Bursuq at the Battle of Sarmin.

-In 1117, Aleppo came under the rule of the Artuqid atabeg Ilghazi.
-In 1118, Roger captured Azaz, which left Aleppo open to attack from the Crusaders; in response, Ilghazi invaded the Principality in 1119.
+In 1117 Aleppo came under the rule of the Artuqid atabeg Ilghazi.
+In 1118 Roger captured Azaz, which left Aleppo open to attack from the Crusaders; in response, Ilghazi invaded the principality in 1119.
 Roger marched out from Artah with Bernard of Valence, the Latin Patriarch of Antioch.
 Bernard suggested they remain there, as Artah was a well-defended fortress only a short distance away from Antioch, and Ilghazi would not be able to pass if they were stationed there.
-The Patriarch also advised Roger to call for help from Baldwin, now king of Jerusalem, and Pons, but Roger felt he could not wait for them to arrive.
+Bernard also advised Roger to call for help from Pons and Baldwin, who had become the king of Jerusalem, but Roger felt he could not wait for them to arrive.

 Roger camped in the pass of Sarmada, while Ilghazi besieged the fort of al-Atharib.
 A force under Robert of Vieux-Pont set out to break the siege, and Ilghazi feigned a retreat, Robert's men were drawn out from the fort and ambushed.